yazz/VisualJS/README.md

 ### Yazz is building a system so that you can see everything in your organisation
 <img src='https://github.com/zubairq/yazz/blob/master/public/screenshot.PNG' />

-We are still building this data collaboarion tools, and this is our progress so far:
+I are still building this data collaboration tool.
+Here is my progress so far:

 * Connect to Oracle and Postgres databases.DONE
 * Execute SQL.DONE